VisualNeuroscience-UH/CxSystem/docs/parallelism.rst

    10

 Defines how many nodes CxSystem can have access to in the cluster.
 **Important Note: the number of nodes in the cluster workload management system file should be set to 1 and instead the number of nodes should be defined here.
-The reason for this is that CxSystem submits separate jobs to the cluster.
+The reason for this is that CxSystem submits separate jobs to each node in the cluster.
 This has some advantages, including less waiting time, and some disadvantages, complexity.**

 ::